Have you been diagnosed with a brain tumour? Order your free information pack.

 What we’re doing to make a change

 Together, we’re funding national research initiatives like BRAIN MATRIX to make research faster and more widespread.
 We’re funding ground-breaking research into non-conventional treatments like the Sativex cannabinoid drug trial.
-Our BRIAN app is also powering new research by collecting data and generating insights.
 Join our involvement network and you can feed back on the latest research projects.

 5